Jeremiah-Rojas/Malicious-Script/README.md

 - Microsoft Defender (KQL)

 ## Step 1: Setting up the Alert in Microsoft Defender
+I created a detection rule in Defender that would detect the existence of a file on the system named "AutoIt3.exe" which in this case is the script executor.
+The rule also checks if any commands run on the system that contain the values ".au3" or "calc.au3," then the alert is triggered.
-I created the following the detection rule in Defender using the following query:
+I created the detection rule using the following query:
 ```kql
 DeviceProcessEvents
 | where DeviceName == "rojas-mde"